Tuesday, 15 October 2024

 As you can see, many inhabitants of Shapinsay were forced to seek support after their crops were 'ruined' or 'hurt' by sheep.
 Other claimants pleaded poverty, lameness, blindness, mental illness and desertion by their spouse.

-A man on the Island of Eday was listed as being 'Under the King's Evil' which was an 'tuberculous swelling of the lymph nodes', whilst many have the unfortunate word 'ruptured' next to their name.
+Forms were filled out for every Parish in Orkney in 1801.
+A man on the Island of Eday was listed as being 'Under the King's Evil' which was an 'tuberculous swelling of the lymph nodes', whilst many others have the unfortunate word 'ruptured' next to their name.

 People are described as sickly, infirm, frail, miserably poor, decrepit. bedfast and, in the case of one Rousay couple 'Poorman and she silly.'

-This document which covers a very small snapshot of time in Orkney's past illustrates all the many ways which ordinary folk could have the rug pulled from under them and be forced to rely on outside help.
+This document of a tiny snapshot of time illustrates all the many ways in which ordinary folk could have the rug pulled from under them and be forced to rely on outside help.

 No comments: